Weighing up an iPhone 14 Pro vs Google Pixel 7 Pro? Amy Davies pits the two smartphones head to head to test how their cameras perform.

 [If you’re still weighing up whether to shoot on a phone or a proper camera, check out our piece on smartphone vs digital camera: which is better?
 We also have handy tips for everybody on how to take better smartphone photos]

 We want to know that our smartphone camera can capture exceptional images in different conditions.
 Two of the best just now are the Google Pixel 7 Pro and the iPhone 14 Pro – so which has the better camera?

-Among the most recent releases from their respective manufacturers, both of these make our list of the best smartphones for photographers.
+Both of these devices made it last year to our list of the best smartphones for photographers.
 Each has undergone full testing and review by our technical team, and both earned a high rating of 4.5 stars out of 5.
 Read our Google Pixel 7 Pro review and our iPhone 14 Pro review to get the lowdown for yourself; suffice to say, this is going to be a close one.